After eating a magic apple, prepared by Missy to get rid of her, Taïga has fallen in a deep, coma like sleep…

 Nothing happens.
 Missy’s spell book seems immune to her plea.

-A wind blows through the room, and with a rattling sound the pages turn.
-Trembling she starts to read.
+A fierce wind blows through the room, and with a rattling sound the pages turn.
+Trembling she starts reading the fateful words.
+Darkness seems to envelop her, reaching for her with ice-cold hands.

-‘So get a grip on yourself, Granny!
+‘So get a grip on yourself, Tara!
 Open that darn book and get going.
-Time is running out…’
+Time is running out…’ Missy insists, making Granny want to just leave the room.

 She murmurs the secret Latin words of the spell as she mixes the ingredients.